-Using the MacBook Battery
+Using the MacBook Pro Battery

-When the MagSafe power adapter is not connected, your MacBook draws power from its battery.
-The length of time that you can run your MacBook varies, depending on the applications you use and the external devices connected to your MacBook.
-Turning off features such as AirPort Extreme or Bluetooth® wireless technology can help conserve battery charge.
+When the MagSafe power adapter is not connected, your MacBook Pro draws power from its battery.
+The length of time that you can run your MacBook Pro varies, depending on the applications you use and the external devices connected to your MacBook Pro.
+Turning off features such as AirPort Extreme or Bluetooth® wireless technology can help conserve the battery charge.

 If the battery runs low while you are working, attach your power adapter and let the battery recharge.
-To replace a low battery with a charged one when your computer isn't connected to a power adapter, shut down your computer.
+To replace a low battery with a charged one when you are not using a power adapter, shut down your computer and follow the steps in "Removing the Battery" on page 35.

 You can determine the charge left in the battery by looking at the battery level indicator lights on the battery itself.
-Press the button next to the lights, and the lights glow briefly to show how much charge is left in the battery.
-You can check the charge with the battery in or out of the MacBook.
+Press the button next to the lights and the lights will glow briefly to show how much charge is left in the battery.
+You can check the charge with the battery in or out of your MacBook Pro.

 Important: If only one indicator light is on, very little charge is left.
-If no lights are on, the battery is completely drained and the MacBook won't start up unless the power adapter is connected.
-Plug in the power adapter to let the battery recharge, or replace the drained battery with a fully charged battery (see "Removing the Battery" on page 33).
+If no lights are on, the battery is completely drained and the MacBook Pro won't start up unless the power adapter is connected.
+Plug in the power adapter to let the battery recharge, or replace the drained battery with a fully charged battery (see "Replacing the Battery" on page 42).

-The amount of battery charge left can also be checked by viewing the Battery (I status icon in the menu bar.
+The amount of battery charge left can also be checked by viewing the Battery () status icon in the menu bar.
 The battery charge level displayed is based on the amount of power left in the battery with the applications, peripheral devices, and system settings you are currently using.
 To conserve battery power, close applications and disconnect peripheral devices not in use, and adjust your Energy Saver settings.
 For more information about battery conservation and performance tips, go to www.apple.com/batteries/notebooks.html.